Dallas Qualified Medical Evaluators for Neck Injuries

 - Spasms.
 Muscle spasms in the neck and nearby areas can be both painful and debilitating.
 These abrupt and usually short-lived spasms are often due to overuse.

 - Paralysis.
-The very worst neck injuries results in damage to the spinal cord, which is protected by the vertebrae.
+The very worst injuries result in damage to the spinal cord, which is protected by the vertebrae.
 When the spinal cord is severely damaged or severed, all function and feeling can be lost below that point.
 Spinal cord damage in the neck may result in quadriplegia or death.

 Neck Injury Treatments: Healing From Hurt